cedillo47/se-unit-2-study-guide/README.md

 console.log(status);
 ```

+This dosnt throw and error because the variable `status` was declared with the keyword var.
+Var even in a block becomes hoisted and "declared in the gloabale scope".

 6. **In JavaScript, we can declare variables with `var`, `let`, and `const`.
 What are the differences between each?
 Be sure to comment on how each declaration impacts the _scope_, _reassignment_, and _hoisting_ of variables.**

+Varibales declared with the key word `var` are able to be reassigned and are the only key word that is hoisted. `Let` is able to be reassigned but can only live inside of its block. `Const` can only live inside of its block but can not be reassigned to a new value.

 7. **Where does the following code throw an error?
 What type of error?
 Why?**
 ```javascript